lamechbob/sales-data-etl/README.md

-# 🧾 sales-etl-lite
+# 🧾 sales-data-etl

-**`sales-etl-lite`** is a lightweight Python project that reads sales data from a CSV file, loads it into a SQLite database, and runs basic analytics like total sales and top-selling products.
+**`sales-data-etl`** is a lightweight Python project that reads sales data from a CSV file, loads it into a SQLite database, and runs basic analytics like total sales and top-selling products.
 It’s a simple ETL pipeline that demonstrates data ingestion, table creation, and SQL querying with Python.

 ---